Jumperr-labs/peripheral-template/README.md

 - [Jumper Virtual Lab](https://docs.jumper.io)

 or
-- Pull Jumper's Docker image: docker pull jumperio/jumper-vlab
+- Jumper's Docker image, pull it with - `docker pull jumperio/jumper-vlab`

 ## First step
 - Fork [this repository](https://github.com/Jumperr-labs/peripheral-template) on GitHub and clone the new repository onto your Linux machine.